-MTEL Tests - See your program chair, and learn more at www.cambridgecollege.edu/resources/mtel-resources.
+MTEL Tests - See your program chair, and learn more at https://mycc.cambridgecollege.edu/ICS/Campus Life/MTEL Support Resources.inz.

 Other Concerns and Issues - Start with the course instructor, your seminar leader or advisor, as appropriate.
 Please refer to program chair, regional center director or the dean for problems not resolved with the instructor.